 the architecture starts to drift;

-But used poorly, it can also cost more, slow down some tasks, or push Codex to do too much.
+Used well, it can seriously improve the consistency of a project.
+Used poorly, it can also increase costs, slow down simple tasks, or push Codex to do too much.

-It is not really that.
+It is not exactly that.

 Do this task.